efpurne2/ML-Class-Project---Financial-Prediction/README.md

 # engr-ALDA-Fall2022-P27
 # Authors: Ethan Purnell, Morgan Chapman, and Ben Morris
+### Currently there is no license available for this project.
+We have not discussed as a group.
+Perhaps that will change in the future.

 Our project was focused on a comparison of different machine learning algorithms to predict buy/sell points as a binary classification in the stock market.
 We compared 5 algorithms: